 Congenital Zika Syndrome

-The zika virus is spread by host Aedes mosquitos in areas of the world where the virus is prevalent.
+The Zika virus is spread by Aedes mosquitos in areas of the world where the virus is prevalent.
 It can also be spread by sex with someone infected with the virus.
-It can cause no symptoms, minimal symptoms or a mild flu like illness.
-In pregnancy it can lead to congenital Zika syndrome, which involves:
+It can cause no symptoms, minimal symptoms or a mild flu-like illness.
+It is advised to avoid attempting to get pregnant for a period after travelling to an area with the virus (8 weeks for women and 12 weeks for men, as the virus remains infectious longer in semen).

 - Microcephaly